 The Rijksmuseum is free with a Museumkaart and the iAmsterdam museum card.
 If you buy your ticket in advance online, you can skip the line!
-Admission (2018) costs 17.50 euros although youth under 18 get into the Rijksmuseum for free.
+Admission costs 19 euros online (20 euros at the booth) although youth under 18 get into the Rijksmuseum for free.

 Anne Frank House & Museum

 Photos aren’t allowed inside the Anne Frank Museum.
 To get tickets to the Anne Frank House, you’ll need to purchase them online about two months ahead.
-If you don’t luck out, you can try your luck waiting in line.
+If you don’t luck out, you can check the website for the online queue to see if there’s any left right before your visit.
+At worst, you can line up to get in for the evening.
 The morning is reserved for those who already have tickets while the afternoon and evening is reserved for people without tickets.
 I recommend going in the evening.

-The Anne Frank House is free to visit with a museumkaart, however you must reserve ahead.
-Tickets cost 10 euros for adults and there is no discount with an iAmsterdam card.
+The Anne Frank House is free to visit with a Museumkaart, however you must reserve ahead.
+Tickets cost 10.50 euros for adults and there is no discount with an iAmsterdam card.

 Van Gogh Museum